 ‘The Art of Drowning’ by Billy Collins is a five stanza poem that is separated into uneven sets of lines.
-The first and second stanzas contain five lines and the third, fourth and fifth: six lines.
+The first and second stanzas contain five lines and the third, fourth, and fifth: six lines.
 Collins chose to write this poem in free verse, this means that it does not have a pattern of rhyme or rhythm.
 But, that doesn’t mean the poem is without structure.
-There are still moments of full and half rhyme as well as a number of poetic techniques the poet makes use of.
+There are still moments of full and half-rhyme as well as a number of poetic techniques the poet makes use of.

 Half rhyme, also known as slant rhyme, can be seen through the repetition of assonance or consonance.
-This means that either a vowel or consonant sound is reused within one line, or multiple lines of verse.
+This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
 One great example is in the final stanza with the words “bottom” and “forgotten”.

 One of the most important, and easy to spot, techniques used in ‘The Art of Drowning’ is alliteration.
 It occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “compression, crushing” in the first stanza and “believe” and “brilliance” in the fourth.

-Another important technique that is commonly used within poetry is enjambment.
+Another important technique that is commonly used in poetry is enjambment.
 This occurs when a line is cut off before its natural stopping point.
 It forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 The first line provides a great example as a reader has to skim down to the second, and then third, to find what the speaker is interested in discussing.